PodUniversal Edition 144

 Environment pollution through power generation

 Presently, every year, the entire world is generating 30 billion tons of 'Greenhouse Gas', which pollutes the environment.
 Of this nearly 26% is generated through electricity generation, as per IPCC report.
 Such environment pollution leads to global warming and change of climate.
+Annually around 20 lakh people die in the world due to environment pollution and 1.40 lakh die due to climate changes.
+This includes the death of around 5.50 lakh people annually due to the environment pollution caused by power generation.

 Green Energy